Kevin-Bronsdijk/kraken-powershell/README.md

 If you want the maintain the same folder structure within your Azure Blob Storage, make sure to specify the `-KeepPath` option (Public images only).

-This option will leave out the source container name when both the source and destination are Azure Blob Storage based.
+This option will also leave out the source container name when both the source and destination are Azure Blob Storage based.

 ```powershell
 $files = @('http://compass.xbox.com/assets/67/2e/image1.jpg')